McLaren Senna GTR shows the world is never enough for Woking

-I wouldn't blame you if you thought the McLaren Senna was pretty close to the limit of how ridiculous McLaren's cars can get, but there's an even crazier variant of the Senna on the way -- the Senna GTR.
+I wouldn't blame you if you thought the McLaren Senna was close to the limit of how ridiculous McLaren's cars can get, but there's an even crazier variant of the Senna on the way: the Senna GTR.

-McLaren has finally seen fit to drop some details about its upcoming track-only performance coupe, the Senna GTR.
-The car first debuted in prototype form at the 2018 Geneva Motor Show, and since that point, the automaker has been hard at work bringing it closer to production.
+McLaren has finally seen fit to drop some details about its upcoming track-only performance coupe.
+The Senna GTR first debuted in prototype form at the 2018 Geneva Motor Show, and the automaker has since been hard at work bringing it closer to production.

 Now that it's closer to production, we finally have some numbers to pin to the thing.
 Its 4.0-liter twin-turbocharged V8 will put out 814 brake horsepower (25 more than the normal Senna) and 590 pound-feet of torque.
 Its suspension is based on the system McLaren uses in its GT3 racing program.
-Wearing a set of Pirelli racing slicks and using the same brakes as the standard Senna, McLaren estimates the Senna GTR will generate over 3g of deceleration force, 20 percent above the road-legal Senna.
+Wearing a set of Pirelli racing slicks and using the same brakes as the standard Senna, Senna GTR is estimated to generate over 3g of deceleration force, 20 percent above the road-legal Senna.

 And then there's the aerodynamics.
 Thanks in part to its active aerodynamics, additional tweaks to the body will contribute to a net downforce of 2,205 pounds.
 Yes, that's right -- this car makes a literal ton of downforce, more than the Dodge Viper ACR with its Extreme Aero upgrade.
 You can get an idea of what the Senna GTR's aero will look like based on the new design sketch at the top of this story.
 Compared to the Senna, it'll have a wider body, larger splitters and diffusers and an adjusted rear wing.